Why Your Blonde Turns Brassy Faster in Summer

 Furthermore, the sun naturally lightens hair, so starting with a shade that is already at its limit leaves no room for natural oxidation without causing dryness.
 We recommend opting for a dimensional, slightly deeper tone that will "settle" beautifully in the sun.
 To understand how we customize color for longevity, explore our insights on how we match density and texture for a seamless, durable result.

-A curated selection of professional hair products needed to maintain extension health during summer.
+A curated selection of professional hair products needed to maintain blonde hair during summer.

 Frequently Asked Questions